 My family and I got on-board a motorized boat headed to the famous floating market.
 To be completely honest with you, I felt giddy as a kid because I wasn’t able to experience this adventure when I last went to Thailand.
 It caught my attention that we came across tourists aboard boats manually paddled by locals (non-motorized).

-See those houses along the riverside?
-According to our tour guide, most of them are a hundred or so old.
+According to our tour guide, most of the houses we passed by along the riverside are a hundred or so old.
 This actually reminded me so much of Manila, except that these aren’t illegal settlers.
 If I may add, the river didn’t stink.
-Actually, I half-expected to see an entire stretch of vendors along the riverside until we were dropped off at the “central market”.
+Actually, I half-expected to see an entire stretch of vendors along the riverside until we were dropped off at the “central market.”

-The “central market”, as the name suggests, is where one can find almost everything—from clothes to handicrafts to food.
+The “central market,” as the name suggests, is where one can find almost everything—from clothes to handicrafts to food.
 There’s a food slash waiting station where tourists could take a rest if they’re not up for shopping aboard a boat.
-For starters, Aunt Marie and I bought mango sticky rice and coconut ice cream (again!) for snacks while Mom bought a bag of fresh lanzones and grapefruit.
+For starters, my aunt and I bought mango sticky rice and coconut ice cream (again!) for snacks while Mom bought a bag of fresh lanzones and grapefruit.

-Aunt Marie and my brother Roi each craved for noodle soup and tom yum.
+My aunt and brother each craved for noodle soup and tom yum.
 A quick tour around the market led us to a stall that serves both.
 I, on the other hand, took in the craziness of what’s going on around me.
-Say for example the first photo below: I think this is the only traffic situation that’s fascinating to watch!
+I think this is the only traffic situation that’s fascinating to watch!
 We even witnessed a lady yelling at another local because the latter’s boat got in the way of hers.
-The lady found it difficult to maneuver her boat to the right direction.
-I tell you, it was a comical bout!
+The lady found it difficult to maneuver her boat to the right direction, which was hilarious!